Might and Magic Chess Royale

 ► Justicar ◄

 Justicar is a common Assassin unit from the Haven faction.
 He is a melee damage dealer who can perform a punitive strike causing overwhelming damage against the unfortunate target.
 As all Assassins, Justicar focuses on back-row units who can be swiftly and easily assassinated with his skill.
 Justicar can only hit targets next to him but his damage output is good enough to allow him to deal with his opponents before they kill him.
 Although, he is an Assassin unit, Justicar’s defensive stats give him moderate protection so he can endure enough in one-on-one combat to execute his powerful assassination strike.
-Justicar is always a good choice on the start because Assassin buff is probably the most useful buff at the moment and since you will need Harpy who is from Stronghold faction you will be able to easily assemble a team with Stronghold, Assassin and Warrior buff.
-If you do that you will have the option to go after a full Haven buff or full Assassin buff with Vampire and Stalker.
-In any way, you will be in a good position and be able to survive long enough to recruit the most powerful units.
-In the beginning, Justicar should be your first choice and only Gnoll’s usefulness can be compared with his.
+After the rework, Justicar’s usefulness drops and Assassination Synergy is not META anymore.
+Justicar is also needed for Haven buff but it is unlikely that there will be a need for full Haven buff, therefore Justicar will only be a part of partial Haven synergy with Zealot or Archangel depending whether you will go after Mage buff or Warrior buff.

 ► Harpy ◄

-Harpy is an uncommon Assassin unit from the Stronghold faction.
+Harpy is an uncommon Assassin unit from the Dungeon faction.
 She is a melee damage dealer who can rush to the furthest foe causing massive damage with her fangs.
 Harpy will always target the furthest foe which can be dangerous if you haven’t someone to take the stand against enemy front-liners.
 She has an incredible Attack Speed and she hits hard which allows her to have one of the greatest damage-output in the entire game.
 However, Harpy is very squishy and her defense is low even compared with common units.
-With Harpy in your team, you can go after full Assassin buff if you recruited Justicar earlier and after Stronghold buff along with Stronghold warrior units allowing you to obtain mighty Warrior/Assassin buff combo.
-Since all Assassin units are from the different faction you will be able to choose what faction buff will be complementary with Stronghold buff – Haven, Necropolis or Dungeon.
+With Harpy in your team, you can go after full Assassin buff if you recruited Justicar earlier and after Dungeon buff along with Hydra and Stalker that allows you to obtain Hunter and Dragon buff combo.
+Since all Assassin units are from different faction you will be able to choose what faction buff will be complementary with Dungeon/Assassin combination – Haven or Necropolis.

 ► Vampire ◄

 Vampire is a rare Assassin unit from the Necropolis faction.
 This melee damage dealer can cast a blood spell that can cause devastating damage against a single target stealing its health in the same amount as damage inflicted.
-This spell is not very strong at first Star but becomes immensely stronger with every new star.
+After the rework, this skill has been nerfed.
 As a melee unit, Vampire can only hit targets next to him.
 He has a moderate Attack Speed but his strikes are so powerful that he can prevail against any foe with ease, especially because he will steal its Health at some point.
 Vampire’s defensive stats are lower compared to other rare units but his ability to heal himself all the time is making him almost immortal in one-on-one combat.
-He is a top tier unit who should be recruited immediately even you haven’t recruited Assassin or Necropolis units earlier which will be unlikely because Assassin buff is always a game-changer.
+Before the rework Vampire was a must-have unit but now he should only be recruited as a part of Assassin or Necropolis synergy.
 Necropolis buff is one of the strongest faction buffs and you will be able to collect if you recruit Lich and Bone Dragon after Vampire.

 ► Stalker ◄

-Stalker is an epic Assassin unit from the Dungeon faction.
+Stalker is an epic Hunter unit from the Dungeon faction.
 Stalker is a ranged damage dealer who shoots ethereal arrows that can bounce between enemies causing moderate damage with each hit.
-Even she is an epic unit, Stalker can shoot enemies only 3 cells away.
-Stalker’s hits are not so strong but her Attack Speed is highest in the game allowing her to have incredible damage output, second only to Orc’s.
+Stalker can shoot enemies only 4 cells away.
+Stalker’s hits are not so strong but her Attack Speed is highest in the game allowing her to have incredible damage output, second only to Orc’s, Ranger’s and Behemoth’s.
 However, her defensive stats are ridiculous for an epic unit.
-She is squishy even compared with uncommon units and since her range is limited she is forced to come close to enemy melee units becoming an easy target for most of them.
-All in all, Stalker is not a very good unit but since she is need for a full Assassin buff you will be forced to recruit her eventually.
-Dungeon buff is probably the most powerful faction buff, but combining Troglodyte, Hydra, and Stalker together is highly unlikely.
+She is squishy even compared with uncommon units but after the rework, her range is increased allowing her to stay alive a little longer.
+All in all, Stalker is not a very good unit but since she is a Hunter you may be forced to recruit her eventually, especially if you want to assemble a Dungeon buff along with Hydra and Harpy.

 ► Hydra ◄